jonnonz1/nz-statute-book/acts/public/2016/senior-courts-act-2016.md

 **Registrar and other officers of Court of Appeal**

-### 63 Appointment of Registrar, Deputy Registrar, and other officers of Court of Appeal
+### 63 Appointment of Registrar, Deputy Registrars, and other officers of Court of Appeal
-A Registrar, a Deputy Registrar, and other officers may be appointed under the State Sector Act 1988 for the conduct of the business of the Court of Appeal.
+A Registrar, Deputy Registrars, and other officers may be appointed under the State Sector Act 1988 for the conduct of the business of the Court of Appeal.

-### 64 Powers of Registrar and Deputy Registrar
+### 64 Powers of Registrar and Deputy Registrars
 (1) The Registrar has the powers and duties—
   (a) conferred by this Act, any other enactment, or rules made under section 148:
   (b) necessary or desirable to ensure the efficient and effective administration of the business of the Court of Appeal.
-(2) The Deputy Registrar has the same duties and powers as the Registrar.
+(2) A Deputy Registrar has the same duties and powers as the Registrar.
 (3) Subsection (2) is subject to a provision to the contrary in any rules made under section 148 or any other enactment.

 ## Part 4 — Supreme Court